 - Preheat oven to 350F.
 Butter and flour two 8-inch round cake pans.

-- In a mixing bowl, sift together flour, baking powder and salt.
+- In a mixing bowl, sift together flour, baking powder, and salt.
 Set aside.

-- Add milk and flour mixture alternately, beginning and ending with the flour, scraping down the sides of the bowl to fully incorporate ingredients.
+- Add milk and flour mixture alternately, beginning and ending with the flour, scraping down the sides of the bowl to fully incorporate the ingredients.

 - Divide the batter evenly among the prepared pans and smooth the tops of the batter with a spatula.
 Bake until a skewer inserted into the center of the cakes comes out clean, about 40 minutes.
 Rotate pans halfway through to ensure even baking.